dApped/validation-node/README.md

 ## Dev setup

+For development [Python 3.7](https://www.python.org/downloads/release/python-370/) is used, so have it installed.

 ### Local Python Environment
 Even if application is running in Docker container you will want to have python library dependencies installed localy, so we use virtual environment.